- Importing an Existing Config

 Follow this guide carefully.
 Failure to do so could result in Beacon clearing your server's ini files.
 While Beacon does make a backup of config files before deployment, it would be better not to need them.

-Go to the Custom Config Content editor in your Beacon file.
-In the Document menu, choose Restore "Custom Config Content" to Default.
+Right click the Custom Config item in the editors list of your Beacon project file, then choose Restore "Custom Config" to Default.
 Beacon will ask you to confirm, which you should accept.
-Save your file.
+Save your project.

 2. Remove [Beacon] Groups from Config Files.